Endpoint Services, Adobe Creative Cloud 2021, 2020, and 2019

 - Getting Help

-Adobe has now released Creative Cloud 2020, which continues the support for Named User and Shared Device licenses that began with Creative Cloud 2019.
-The EPS SCCM and Munki services both offer Named User and Shared Device versions of Creative Cloud applications.
+In late 2020, Adobe released Creative Cloud 2021, which continued the support for Named User and Shared Device licenses that began with Creative Cloud 2019.
+The EPS MECM and Munki services both offer Named User and Shared Device versions of Creative Cloud applications.
 If you have not already done so, please read the UofI Webstore's KB article detailing Creative Cloud licensing and activation.
 This supplemental article relates specifically to EPS packages and deployment.

 Named User (NU or NUL) licensing should be used on University-owned laptops or other devices that may be used off-campus.
 This license model require that users log in with their Enterprise ID, with each logged-in endpoint contributing to that user’s two available activations.
 Logging out of an application or the accompanying Creative Cloud Desktop app will recover an activation.
 An Adobe Enterprise ID must be requested by faculty and staff by ordering this free WebStore offer.